Yarra River: Recreational use

-In the lower reaches, the river is mostly used for rowing, there are several rowing sheds along the city stretch east of the Princes Bridge and many private schools have rowing clubs with sheds and berths on the river.
+In the lower reaches, the river is mostly used for rowing.
+There are several rowing sheds along the city stretch east of the Princes Bridge.
 At certain times of the year, particularly during the Moomba Festival, this stretch of the river is occupied by water skiing courses and jumps.
-The banks of the Yarra River are popular for cycling, running and walking where most paths are sealed and in good condition.
-Two major off-road, sealed trails, the Yarra River Trail and Capital City Trail follow the river on its course through the city, while part of the Bayside Trail also connects with the river.
+Two major off-road, sealed trails, the Yarra River Trail and Capital City Trail, follow the river on its course through the city, while part of the Bayside Trail also connects with the river.

-The river is also popular for boating, in the residential suburb of Toorak some of the larger mansions have private boat moorings, whilst newer developments in Melbourne Docklands have larger marinas as does Pier 31 at Fisherman's Bend and Newport and Williamstown at the river's mouth.
+The river is also popular for boating.
+In the residential suburb of Toorak, some of the larger mansions have private boat moorings, while Fisherman's Bend, Newport, Williamstown, and newer developments in Melbourne Docklands host larger marinas.
 Boating is difficult beyond Hawthorn and impossible past Dights Falls.
-It is mostly concentrated in central Melbourne where cruises go up and down the river and ferries operate.
+It is mostly concentrated to central Melbourne, where cruises go up and down the river and ferries operate.

 Navigation

-The river can be used by any member of the public provided they abide by the rules of Parks Victoria who administer the river upstream of Bolte Bridge and the Port of Melbourne Corporation who administer the area downstream of Bolte Bridge.
-There is a maximum speed limit of 5 knots for all boats operating on the river.
-Sections of the river are occasionally closed for public events such as Moomba, New Year's Eve and Rowing events.
+The river can be used by any member of the public provided they abide by the rules of Parks Victoria, who administer the river upstream of Bolte Bridge, and the Port of Melbourne Corporation, who administer the area downstream of Bolte Bridge.
+There is a maximum speed limit of 5 knots for all boats operating on the river upstream from Bolte Bridge.
+Sections of the river are occasionally closed for public events such as Moomba, New Year's Eve, and rowing events.

 The river is navigable by most boats from its entrance in Hobsons Bay to Dights Falls, a stretch of 22 km, and is subject to tidal variations and submerged objects.
 There are four bridges on the Yarra River with limited height clearances at high tide: